netvl/picopickle/README.md

 #### Extractors and backend conversion implicits

-`Backend` trait provides methods to create and deconstruct objects of backend representation.
-You can find more on them in the section on backends below.
+`Backend` trait provides methods to create and deconstruct objects of backend representation: these are `make`, `from` and `get` methods described above.
 To simplify writing custom serializers, however, picopickle provides a set of tools which help you writing conversions.
 The most basic of them are extractors and and backend conversion implicits.

-Backend object contains several singleton objects with `unapply` methods which can be used to pattern-match on `backend.BValue` and obtain the low-level values out of it, for example, obtain a `Map[String, backend.BValue]` out of `backend.BObject`, if this particular `backend.BValue` which you're matching on indeed is a `backend.BObject`:
+Backend object contains several singleton objects with `unapply` methods which can be used to pattern-match on `backend.BValue` and obtain the low-level values out of it, for example, to get a `Map[String, backend.BValue]` out of `backend.BObject`, if this particular `backend.BValue` which you're matching on indeed is a `backend.BObject`:

 ```scala